BomberFish/blog/_posts/2024-01-26-ios-sideloading.md

 ## TL;DR

 - The new "sideloading" in iOS 17.4 sucks.
-- You have to pay Apple not only $99 a year for the Dev Program, but €1,000,000 so Apple can "trust" you.
+- Developers have to pay Apple not only $99 a year for the Dev Program, but also €1,000,000 so Apple can "trust" them.
 - All apps still need to be reviewed by Apple.
 - It will be impossible to install jailbreaks/jailed tools with this new sideloading mechanism.

 ## Updates

-- 2023-01-26 (shortly after initial publish)
+- 2024-01-26 (shortly after initial publish)
     - Add conclusion
+- 2024-04-23
+    - Fix wording, clarify web installation and `countryd`